Lilianada/Lilyslab/Content/essays/everything-is-a-remix.md

 This site, like all good work, is a remix.
 It's not magic, it's simply magical.

->“Everything that needs to be said has already been said.
-But since no one was listening, everything must be said again.”
+>Everything that needs to be said has already been said.
+But since no one was listening, everything must be said again.
 ― André Gide